+Module abbreviation: English f. specific purposes Reg.no.:

+Curriculum: Programme Module type Semester

+International Product and Service Management (SPO WS 16/17) 1

+Responsible for module: McIntosh, Sabine

+Lecturers: McIntosh, Sabine

+Language of instruction: English

+Credit points / SWS: 5 ECTS / 4 SWS

+Workload: Contact hours: 30 h

+Self-study: 120 h

+Total: 150 h

+Subjects of the module: English for Specific Purposes (English f. . specific purposes)

+Lecture types: 1: Tuition in Seminars

+Examinations: seminar paper and presentation (Englis sh f. specific purposes)

+None

-Module abbreviation: English f. specific purposes Reg.no.: Curriculum: Programme Module type Semester International Product and Service Management (SPO WS 16/17) 1 Responsible for module: McIntosh, Sabine Lecturers: McIntosh, Sabine Language of instruction: English Credit points / SWS: 5 ECTS / 4 SWS Workload: Contact hours: 30 h Self-study: 120 h Total: 150 h Subjects of the module: English for Specific Purposes (English f . specific purposes) Lecture types: 1: Tuition in Seminars Examinations: seminar paper and presentation (Engli ish f. specific purposes) ) None Prerequisites according ex amination regulation: to the study and examina Recommended prerequisit tion regulations and the study plan. t es: English knowledge accord ling to the European Frame of Reference level B2/C1 Objectives: Professional and method ological competence: Students deepen exist specific terminology. ing language knowledge in a specific subj ject area and expand th neir knowledge of Students apply existing and culture) in the fo g subject knowledge and competences fr reign language. om the two other field s of study (business Students independent ly access information via the Internet.
-Students describe and depending on the tas evaluate strategies and concepts from thk. ne chosen subject area , orally or in writing, They further develop e existing meeting strategies, expand their - • moderation and pres entation and improve their negotiation s tercultural communication. · moderation and pres tural relations and in Personal competence: tercultural communication. moderation and pres tural relations and in Personal competence:
+Requirements for the award of credit points are the passing of the respective module examination according to the study and examination regulations and the study plan.

+English knowledge according to the European Frame of Reference level B2/C1

+Professional and methodological competence:

+- Students deepen existing language knowledge in a specific subject area and expand their knowledge of specific terminology. - Students apply existing subject knowledge and competences from the two other fields of study (business and culture) in the foreign language. - Students independently access information via the Internet. - Students describe and evaluate strategies and concepts from the chosen subject area, orally or in writing, depending on the task. - They further develop existing meeting strategies, expand their subject-related techniques for discussion, moderation and presentation and improve their negotiation skills with special consideration of intercultural relations and intercultural communication.

+Personal competence:

+Students reflect on the goals they have reached and design the necessary processes independently and sustainably.

+Social competence:
-Students engage responsibly and in a collegial manner in the team and solve problems and tasks together and with foresight.

-They explain complex topics in an understandable and correct way, argue their point of view and develop it further with their peers.

-Students give their fellow students appreciative feedback within the framework of their presentation

-They describe and evaluate strategies and concepts from the chosen topic area, orally or in writing, depending on the assignment.
+- Students engage responsibly and in a collegial manner in the team and solve problems and tasks together and with foresight. - They explain complex topics in an understandable and correct way, argue their point of view and develop it further with their peers. - Students give their fellow students appreciative feedback within the framework of their presentation - They describe and evaluate strategies and concepts from the chosen topic area, orally or in writing, depending on the assignment.